Kunwarara, Queensland: History

 The Princhester pastoral run was established in 1857 by Dan Connor.
 By 1860 a Native Police barracks was constructed at Princhester under Sub-Lieutenant Walter Powell.
 The first town lots in Princhester were sold in June 1862.
 There was a gold rush at Princhester in 1883.
 However, it did not produce very much gold.
 From time to time, further small finds were made prompting more "rushes", but it was not a great gold producing area particularly compared with the success of Mount Morgan.

 The section of the North Coast railway lines from Yaamba to Kunwarara was opened in August 1915.
 The next section of the North Coast railway line from Kunwarara to Marlborough was officially opened on Saturday 31 March 1917 by Herbert Hardacre, the Queensland Minister for Public Instruction.
-Although Kunwarara railway station remains officially an operational station, in 1994 the station building was relocated to the Australian Workers Heritage Museum in Barcaldine.
+Although Kunwarara railway station remains officially an operational station, in 1994 the station building was relocated to the Australian Workers Heritage Centre in Barcaldine.